snikproject/ontology/readme.txt

 Please make sure that you produce the smallest diff possible for your changes, e.g. don't use a tool that shuffles the definition locations around or changes line endings or indentation.

 Verfify after editing with "xmllint --noout filename.rdf" and "rapper -i rdfxml -c filename.rdf".

+## License
+Because we extracted the triples from copyrighted books with permission of the publishers, we chose a noncommercial license with copyleft, the *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International*, see LICENCE for details.
+We want to encourage reuse, modification, derivation and distribution as much as possible, so if that license is a problem for you please contact [Prof. Winter](www.people.imise.uni-leipzig.de/alfred.winter) and we try our best to find a solution.